-Too many employers allow the insurance company or the third party administrator (TPA) to chose their adjuster.
-If you have more than just a few open workers compensation claims at any one time, you soon to begin to evaluate the effectiveness of adjusters working on your claims.
+Too many employers allow the insurance company or the third-party administrator (TPA) to choose their adjuster.
+If you have more than just a few open workers’ compensation claims at any one time, you are soon to begin to evaluate the effectiveness of adjusters working on your claims.
 When you know who is the best adjuster or the best two adjusters are, ask the insurer or TPA to assign all your future claims to the adjuster you have selected.
-Express appreciation for the adjusters not selected, but put some emphasis on why you are requesting a certain adjuster, whether it is better overall results, quality communications or some other reason.
+Express appreciation for the adjusters not selected, but put some emphasis on why you are requesting a certain adjuster, whether it is better overall results, quality communications, or some other reason.

 - Becoming more important to the adjuster as the adjuster knows she/he will be dealing with you frequently.

-- The adjuster learns what you as the employer considers essential and tailors their work to meet your needs or desires.
+- The adjuster learns what you as the employer consider essential and tailors their work to meet your needs or desires.

 2. Create a Partnership